Skip to content

 "In the early part of last century, people got outfits when they got married and 50 years later they still had those products.
 After World War II, you saw more and more disposable products.
 The industry needed a boost and with quality products that last for decades, you don't keep selling.
 Along with this came the rise of plastics.
 In itself a good invention, because plastics are made from a petroleum waste product.
 They cost nothing and fitted perfectly into the disposable mentality.

 Finally, much of the production moved to low-wage countries, making it very cheap to produce.
 A €5 T-shirt contains blood, sweat and tears of workers from low-wage countries, often including children.
 And we buy it, barely wear it or send it back because we don't like the colour.
 Did you know that 60 per cent of all purchases are returned?
-And that some of it is simply destroyed?
-It is cheaper to put the scissors in than to check that the garment is not damaged or dirty."
+And that some of it is simply destroyed?"

 Moreover, all players can work together to close the circle: the government can provide guidelines, legislation and incentives.
 Industry needs to market solid products that last, are repairable and made from recyclable materials.
 Everyone can help."